ninning/RecursiveFunctionPlotter/README.md

 Python version attached.
 Uses python 2.7 but 3.7 should be fine.

 type "run recurplot" in ipython or equivalent and use as described above.

+## General Considerations ##
+These functions will grow as roughly ~ n^x
+Try to keep the total number below 1e6.